 The AI problem has no solution yet.
 When blame points to a human who does not understand the code they committed, the entire attribution model breaks.
 Not because blame is flawed, but because the assumption underneath it, that the author and the authority are the same person, is no longer reliable.

-In the next two episodes, we go deeper into what happens when Git's trust model collides with reality.
-First, the identity problem.
-Git trusts you to tell the truth about who you are, and that trust has become a vulnerability.
-Then, the supply chain.
-When the trust model that worked for a community of kernel developers meets a world of billions of automated dependencies, the consequences are measured in national security briefings.
-That was episode thirty-four.
+In the next episode, we go deeper into what happens when Git's trust model collides with reality.
+Git trusts you to tell the truth about who you are.
+That trust has become a vulnerability.
+That was episode twelve of Git Good, Season Two.

 Git blame with the L flag lets you narrow the scope.
 Instead of blaming an entire file, you blame a range of lines.
 Lines forty-two through fifty, say, or the fifty lines starting from line one hundred.
 This is where blame becomes genuinely useful for debugging.
 You do not need to know who wrote every line of a thousand-line file.
 You need to know who changed the five lines around the bug.
 Combine it with ignore-revs-file to skip past formatting commits, and you have a focused history of the code that matters.
 The tool is good.
 Use it for archaeology, not prosecution.